 The hike is not crowded, but you do meet people from time to time.
 On our way down we met Brazilian tourists as well as international tourists.
 Along the trail you might also find employees of the park that fix or enlarge the pathway.

 Hike or not?
 This is totally up to you, but our recommendation is that if you hike Corcovado make sure to not bring all your valuables, but only the necessary items.
-The positive part is that in 2018 the local police in Rio de Janeiro has taken steps to reduce the criminality, especially against tourists.
+The positive part is that in 2018/2019 season the local police in Rio de Janeiro has taken steps to reduce the criminality, especially against tourists.
 Aside from the hike, we safely walked through favelas’, which means that the pacification in Rio de Janeiro has positive results.

 Tips for hiking to Corcovado Mountain